Shafiq Ahmad Gujjar

 Chaudhry Shafiq Ahmad Gujjar is a Pakistani politician who had been a member of the Provincial Assembly of the Punjab from August 2018 till January 2023.

 Political career

-He started his political career from local bodies politics and was elected Nazim Union Council.
+He started his political career from local bodies politics and was elected to Nazim Union Council.
 He was elected to Provincial Assembly of the Punjab as candidate of PML(N) from PP-68 Faisalabad in 2008 Pakistani general election.
 He was re-elected to the Provincial Assembly of the Punjab as a candidate of Pakistan Muslim League (N) from Constituency PP-107 (Faisalabad-XI) in the 2018 Pakistani general election for second term.